fobnail/docs/docs/architecture.md

 The purpose of provisioning is to provide a controlled process for an individual to take ownership and configure the Fobnail.
-During the provisioning process the token should provide the following information to the provisioner:
+During the provisioning process the token should provide the following information to the provisioner in the form of Certificate Signing Request (CSR):

-* A public key to use for generating an identity certificate
-* A public key to use for generating an encryption certificate
+* A public key to use for generating a certificate
 * Metadata about the token, e.g. model, serial number, etc

-A token will consider itself provisioned when it is in an unprovisioned state and a provisioner sends it the following information:

-* A certificate chain for the provisioner
-* An identity certificate containing the public key the token generated
+A token will consider itself provisioned when it is in an unprovisioned state and a provisioner sends it the certificate containing the public key the token generated. `keyUsage` field in that certificate depends on the actual use case, for example it may be used as an authentication certificate by platform when connecting with a server (e.g. SSH or mTLS).
+In that use case the platform doesn't know the private key, Fobnail Token performs the initial encryption during handshake.
-* An encryption certificate containing the public key the token generated

 Either during provisioning or post provisioning a provisioner may send the following information,